Forbidden Paradise: Plot

-As described in a review in a film magazine, Catherine (Negri), the Czarina of a small European country, decides to give audience in person to the French Ambassador (Malatesta) when she learns he is a favorite with the Parisian ladies.
-In the meantime, Alexei (La Rocque), a young officer in a border town discovers a revolution is in progress and hurries to the palace, forcing an entrance into the Czarina's presence.
+As described in a review in a film magazine, Catherine, the Czarina of a small European country, decides to give audience in person to the French Ambassador when she learns he is a favorite with the Parisian ladies.
+In the meantime, Alexei, a young officer in a border town discovers a revolution is in progress and hurries to the palace, forcing an entrance into the Czarina's presence.
 So impressed is she that she forgets the revolution and the Ambassador and bestows her favor on Alexei, who finds himself a popular favorite and is made captain of the royal guard.
-Alexei neglects his fiancé Anna (Starke), one of the queen's ladies-in-waiting.
+Alexei neglects his fiancé Anna, one of the queen's ladies-in-waiting.
 At a banquet he discovers four other officers wearing the insignia of the queen's favor and, when he reproaches her, she chides him to avoid scandal.
 Disillusioned, he joins the revolution and tells the queen she is under arrest.
 The Chamberlain has bought off the leaders and Alexei is court-martialed and sentenced to death.
 The Czarina, unable to win him back, graciously pardons him even knowing that he will marry Anna.
 The French Ambassador is ushered in and soon reappears wearing one of the telltale decorations.